realA10001986/Time-Circuits-Display/README.md

 - music and
 - time travel sounds.

 All other sounds, which are supposed to be emitted by the TCD itself, are always played over the built-in speaker.
-Note that the TCD's volume control (knob or software-selected level) only has impact on the built-in speaker.
+Note that the TCD's volume control (knob, software-selected level, rotary encoder) only has impact on the built-in speaker.

 Entering 350 plus ENTER disables line-out output.
 This setting is persistent over reboots.